kushagra2103/Breast-Cancer-Detection/README.md

 weighted avg       0.98      0.98      0.98       140

  We see that KNN and logistic regression performs really well having F1score of 0.99.
  PS: F1 score is 2 (Precision * Recall)/ (Precision + recall).
-It is better as it takes into account both recall and precison values.
+It is better as it takes into account both recall and precison values thus reducing the bias of either